peteroupc/peteroupc.github.io/randomfunc.md

 Choosing a random date/time at or between two others is equivalent to&mdash;

-- converting the two input date/times to an integer or number (here called `date1` and `date2`, where `date1` represents the earlier date/time and `date2` the other) at the required granularity, for instance, month, day, or hour granularity (the details of such conversion depend on the date/time format and are outside the scope of this document);
+- converting the two input date/times to an integer or number (here called `date1` and `date2`, where `date1` represents the earlier date/time and `date2` the other) at the required granularity, for instance, month, day, or hour granularity (the details of such conversion depend on the date/time format and are outside the scope of this document),
 - generating `newDate = RNDINTRANGE(date1, date2)` or `newDate = RNDNUMRANGE(date1, date2)`, respectively, and
 - converting `newDate` to a date/time.